 The PMC makes someone a committer via nomination, discussion, and then majority vote.
 We use data from as many sources as possible to inform our reasoning.
 Here are some examples:

-- dev@ archives and statistics
+- dev@ archives

-- user@ archives and statistics
+- user@ archives

 - Git metrics for Beam